nihalshx/MCA-DS-LAB/README.md

-# MCA Data Structures Lab Program Repository (C Language)
+# MCA Data Structures Lab Program Repository – MES College of Engineering, Kuttippuram
-in mes college of engineering kuttippuram

 Welcome to the MCA Data Structures Lab Program repository!
-This repository contains a collection of data structures programs implemented in **C language**, designed for MCA (Master of Computer Applications) coursework.
+This repository contains a collection of data structures programs implemented in C language, designed for MCA (Master of Computer Applications) coursework.
 These programs focus on foundational data structure concepts and provide practical examples to enhance your understanding.

 ---